hildjj/draft-hildebrand-spud-prototype/draft-hildebrand-spud-prototype.md

 pairs:

 "inactivity-timer" (unsigned, major type 0)
-: The length of the inactivity timer (in microseconds)
+: The length of the inactivity timer (in microseconds).
+A value of 0 means no timeout is being enforced by this path element, which might be useful if the timeout changes over the lifetime of a tube.

 ## Explicit congestion notification